Tips For Helping Families With Special Needs

 Also, because this is an ever-changing area of the law, it is important that clients revisit their funding plans frequently to ensure that it continues to meet the needs of the special needs beneficiary.

-Clients should consider permanent life insurance as the funding vehicle for special needs beneficiaries, particularly when the special needs beneficiary is young, given the often staggering costs anticipated over that beneficiary’s lifetime.
+Planning Tip: Clients should consider permanent life insurance as the funding vehicle for special needs beneficiaries, particularly when the special needs beneficiary is young, given the often staggering costs anticipated over that beneficiary’s lifetime.
 If you may be subject to the estate tax, consider having an Irrevocable Life Insurance Trust own and be the beneficiary of your life insurance policy.
 The Irrevocable Life Insurance Trust would name the Special Needs Trust as the beneficiary of the life insurance proceeds.

 Alternatively, in a no estate tax situation, you may wish to consider naming your revocable living trust as the beneficiary of your life insurance policy, which would then name the Special Needs Trust as the beneficiary of the life insurance proceeds.